Products & Services

 Turn your regular eyeglasses into polarized sunglasses with a simple clip.
 We stock polarized sun clips in a wide range of shapes and sizes, and we can order a custom-made polarized sun clip for any frame.
 The Aspex line of frames gives you the option of a magnetically attached sun clip.

-Dr. Andy Cook will identify contact lenses that are optimally suited to your eyes, for comfort, and to your prescription, for acuity.
-We can fill prescriptions for any contact lenses he prescribes.
+Our optometrist will identify contact lenses that are optimally suited to your eyes, for comfort, and to your prescription, for acuity.
+We can fill prescriptions for any contact lenses our optometrist prescribes.

 Eyeglasses require preventive maintenance to ensure optimal vision and comfort.
 Every twelve months or so is a good idea.
 Glasses that are neglected often do unpleasant things at inconvenient times: Screws and eye wires become loose.
 Temples and nose pad arms get out of alignment.
 Lenses become loose in the frame and fall out.
 Nose pads become discolored.
 Ongoing maintenance of your eyeglasses is one of the fabulous benefits of being a client of Bronze Optical.
 Call 414-221-7055 to schedule your no-charge maintenance visit.
 Bring your empty lens cleaner bottles and we’ll refill them for a small fee.